DirectX 12 Ultimate Getting Started Guide

-The complete set of DirectX 12 Ultimate features will be available in the next retail version of Windows 10, version 2004 (also called or 20H1).
+The complete set of DirectX 12 Ultimate features is be available in the next retail version of Windows 10, version 2004 (also called the Windows 10 May 2020 Update).

-Using a VHD allows easily setting up temporary OS versions to test new features on, which can then easily be thrown away or replaced as needed, kind of like the PC equivalent of an Xbox devkit.
-Check out this blog to get detailed instructions.
+We also wrote a handy guide on how a developer can use a VHD (Virtual Hard Disk) for DirectX development.
+Using a VHD allows setting up temporary OS versions to test new features on, which can then easily be thrown away or replaced as needed, kind of like the PC equivalent of an Xbox devkit.

 2) Visual Studio

-Once you have the latest WIP Fast build, install Visual Studio 2019 onto it (Note that the free Community Edition will work if you don’t already have the Professional or Enterprise editions)
+Once you have the latest Windows 10 build, install Visual Studio 2019 onto it (Note that the free Community Edition will work if you don’t already have the Professional or Enterprise editions)

 4) Drivers and hardware

 Today, you can get started developing with DirectX 12 Ultimate features with NVIDIA GeForce 20 Series hardware.

 - Developers who want a preview driver with support for Sampler Feedback, Mesh Shaders and DXR 1.1 should go here: https://developer.nvidia.com/directx

 - Release drivers 430.39 and above already have support for VRS

 - Release drivers 416.16 and above already have support for DXR 1.0